-Is oily skin putting a damper on your beauty game?
-While it may feel like achieving a non-greasy complexion needs to be backed up by a lengthy routine and mega arsenal of products, that’s simply not the case.
-Skin care routines for oily skin can be low maintenance, too.
+While it may feel like achieving a non-greasy complexion needs to be backed up by a lengthy routine and mega arsenal of products, that’s (thankfully) not the case.
+Skin-care routines for oily skin can be low maintenance, too.
 In fact, you can cut yours down to five or fewer steps, morning and night.
 Ready to keep excess shine at bay without too much effort?
-Follow our simple skin care routine for oily skin types, ahead.
+Follow our simple skin-care routine for oily skin types, ahead.

-We’ve said it before and we’ll say it again: Cleansing is one of the most important steps you can take to help remove dirt, grime, and excess oil off your skin’s surface.
-Start your morning off by cleansing your skin with a gentle face wash that won’t strip your skin.
-Scan the label for words like “non-comedogenic” to help ensure the formula won’t clog your pores, and “oil-free.”
+We’ve said it before and we’ll say it again: Cleansing is one of the most important steps you can take to help remove dirt, grime and excess oil off your skin’s surface.
+Start your morning off by cleansing your skin with a gentle face wash that won’t strip your skin, like the CeraVe Foaming Facial Cleanser for Normal to Oily Skin.
+Scan the label for words like “oil-free” and “non-comedogenic” to help ensure the formula won’t clog your pores.

 Next up: tone.
-Even powerful cleansers could use a back-up plan.
-Using a toner immediately after cleansing your skin can help ensure all impurities are effectively whisked away.
+Even powerful cleansers can use a back-up plan.
+Using a toner immediately after cleansing your skin can help ensure all impurities are effectively swept away.
 But that’s not the only benefit.
-Most toners can also help balance your skin’s pH level, mattify the skin, reduce the appearance of blemishes, and even hydrate the skin post-lather.
+Most toners, like the Kiehl’s Blue Astringent Herbal Lotion can also help balance your skin’s pH level, mattify the skin, reduce the appearance of blemishes and even hydrate the skin post-lather.

 This goes for all skin types across the board — always apply a broad-spectrum sunscreen of at least SPF 15 prior to heading outdoors.
-By now you should know that any exposure to the sun’s harmful UV rays can wreak havoc on your skin in the form of wrinkles, fine lines, sunburn, dark spots, and even some cancers.
-Make it a habit of applying broad-spectrum sunscreen to all areas of exposed skin and reapplying at least every two hours.
+By now you should know that any exposure to the sun’s harmful UV rays can wreak havoc on your skin in the form of wrinkles, fine lines, sunburn, dark spots and even some cancers.
+Make a habit of applying broad-spectrum sunscreen like the SkinCeuticals Physical Fusion UV Defense SPF 50 to all areas of exposed skin and reapplying at least every two hours when you’re in the sun.
 To further ensure you’re hitting all the right areas, read up on the common places people typically forget to apply SPF.

 Rumor has it that oily skin types age slower than others.
 We wouldn’t take that as an excuse to skip an anti-aging routine, though.
 To help reduce visible signs of aging, incorporate a retinol into your routine.
 The ingredient is a fan-favorite for helping to reduce the appearance of wrinkles, fine lines, and discoloration.
 If you’re new to retinol, here are a few of our favorite retinol creams to get you started.

-Editor’s note: Since retinol is powerful, start with a lower concentration to slowly build up your tolerance, especially if it’s your first time using it or if you haven’t used it in a while.
+Editor’s note: Retinol is powerful, so start with a lower concentration to slowly build up your tolerance, especially if it’s your first time using it or if you haven’t used it in a while.
 Retinol can also cause skin sensitivity to sunlight, so be sure to apply broad-spectrum SPF 15 or higher during daytime hours, and reserve your retinol use for the evening.

 Night cream is a great way to lock in the moisture, as well as address additional skin concerns such as dark spots and wrinkles.
-Whether you’re looking to splurge or are on a tight budget, we’re sharing classic night creams that can help your skin look and feel its best while you snooze.
+Whether you’re looking to splurge or are on a tight budget, try these classic night creams that can help your skin look and feel its best while you snooze.

 Editor’s note: Keep in mind most night creams are formulated with anti-aging ingredients such as retinol, so make sure not to accidentally double up on your doses by applying additional retinol from the last step.